GSA/digitalgov.gov/content/communities/rpa-community.md

 ## Who We Are

 The RPA CoP comprises leaders across the federal government who share a passion for RPA.

-**Executive Sponsor**
-Gerard Badorrek, General Services Administration

-**Community Lead**
-James Gregory, General Services Administration: [james2.gregory@gsa.gov](mailto:james2.gregory@gsa.gov)

-**Management Committee**
-Anju Anand, National Science Foundation
-Kyle Brooks, Department of State
-Christine Gex, National Aeronautics and Space Administration
-Lattrice Goldsby, United States Department of Agriculture
-Russell Kuehn, Social Security Administration
-Michael Levinson, Army
-Erica Thomas, Office of the Under Secretary of Defense
-Paul Weekley, Department of the Treasury
-Francis Wood, Defense Logistics Agency

 ## Resources